dmishchet/dmishchet.github.io/_pages/about.md

 ---

 <p align="justify">
+I am a Ph.D. candidate in Sociology at the School of Social and Behavioral Sciences, Erasmus University Rotterdam.
+I am a socio-legal scholar with an interest in empirical legal studies and criminology.

-Currently, I am a student in the Research Master in Legal Research at Utrecht University.
-I have received a bachelor's degree in law, a master's degree in private international law and arbitration, and a master's degree in comparative social research.
+I have a bachelor's degree in law, a master's degree in private international law, comparative social research, and legal research.
 </p>

 <h2 style="margin-top: 20px; margin-bottom: 10px;">Upcoming conferences</h2>